M-Mohamed-Mydeen-Shahabudeen/M-Mohamed-Mydeen-Shahabudeen/README.md

 </p>

 <p align= justify>
-Passionate B.Tech Computer Science and Business Systems student with a strong foundation in C and Python.
+<b>Passionate B.Tech Computer Science and Business Systems student with a strong foundation in C and Python.
 Excited about technology-oriented fields such as data analysis, artificial intelligence, and machine learning and Web development.
 Eager to contribute and learn in dynamic tech environments. #TechEnthusiast #AI #ML #DataAnalysis

-Francis Xavier engineering College,  Expected graduation year 2027
+Francis Xavier engineering College,  Expected graduation year 2027</b>

 </p>